rhyslwells/Data-Archive/content/standardised/Cross Entropy.md

 ---
 Cross entropy is a [[Loss function]] used in [[Classification]] tasks, particularly for [[categorical data]].
 The cross entropy loss function is particularly effective for multi-class classification problems, where the goal is to assign an input to one of several categories.

+==Cross entropy measures confidence.==

 Cross entropy works by measuring the (difference/loss) ==dissimilarity between two probability distributions==: the true distribution (actual class labels) and the predicted distribution (model's output probabilities).

+**Fit of Predictions**:
+- A low cross entropy loss means the predicted probabilities are close to the true labels (e.g., assigning high probability to the correct class).
+- A high loss indicates significant divergence, meaning the model's predictions are inaccurate or uncertain.

 By minimizing cross entropy, the model learns to produce probability distributions that closely match the true class distributions, thereby improving its classification ==accuracy==.